At Least 4 Children, 2 Adults Injured In Knife Attack In Eastern France - Reports - UrduPoint

 The assailant was later detained by the police, French Interior Minister Gerald Darmanin said.
 The man is a Syrian who has requested asylum in France, BFMTV reported.

-Darmanin and French Prime Minister Elizabeth Borne are now heading to Annecy, the French Interior Ministry said.
+Darmanin and French Prime Minister Elizabeth Borne were heading to the city of Annecy, following the incident, the French Interior Ministry said.

+Later in the day, UK Foreign Secretary James Cleverly said that one of the children injured in the attack was a British citizen.
+He added that London had engaged UK consulate staff who were on their way to France to assist the child's family.